The Naval Academy Hydromechanics Laboratory (NAHL) is a 35,000 FT2 naval laboratory featuring a multitude of unparalleled experimental facilities:

 - The L-shaped Coastal Engineering Tank is equipped with a wave-maker where breakwaters, jetties, groins, and harbors can be designed (and their effectiveness can be evaluated).

 - The 120 FT Towing Tank, NAHL's workhorse tank, is used extensively for lab-based classes, research projects, routine demonstrations, and STEM outreach efforts.

 - The Ballast Tank provides a small, undisturbed body of water for measuring ship stability, calibrating wave gages, and testing underwater vehicles.

-- The Re-Circulating Water Channels are used for studies of propeller cavitation, hydrodynamic pressures/forces on underwater bodies, and detailed measurements of flow within the boundary layer
+- The Re-Circulating Water Tunnels are used for studies of propeller cavitation, hydrodynamic pressures/forces on underwater bodies, and detailed measurements of flow within the boundary layer.

 Please note the following (location-specific) facility contact information:

 - 380 FT Towing Tank Control Room (RI070A), 410-293-5117

 To schedule the use of any NAHL resources, please review the facility calendar (below) and send an e-mail directly to the NAHL Branch Head.